pirsch-analytics/docs/docs/api-sdks/api.md

 ### Pinning a Domain

 This endpoint pins a domain.
-This requires a user client.
+This action requires a client created for the user (from the account settings page).

 `POST /api/v1/user/pin`